ingorichtsmeier/ingo-camunda-examples/projects/cob/README.md

 ### Escalate on overdue

-if you want to escalate your task if it gets over due, first think about what this ecalation should be from the organizational point of view.
+If you want to escalate your task if it gets over due, first think about what this escalation should be from the organizational point of view.
 For example, a manager should receive an email the a task in the group list of his team is not finished in time.

 To implement it, you have to register a task listener on the task and start a timer with the due date and a new jobHandlerConfigruation to handle the timer.